 PHO's laboratory accepts male or female urine, clinician-collected endocervical, clinician and patient-collected vaginal, rectal and pharyngeal site specimens for Chlamydia trachomatis (CT) and Neisseria gonorrhoeae (NG) for testing by NAAT.
-A limited validation of rectal and pharyngeal specimens was performed at PHO to support NAAT for these collections as the Roche cobas[®] CT/NG assay is currently not approved by Health Canada for testing of extragenital sites.
-Urethral and penile meatal swabs are not included as part of the Roche cobas[®] assay and will not be accepted.
+Urethral and penile meatal swabs are not included as part of the Roche cobas® assay and will not be accepted.
 NAAT is the recommended method for initial screening or testing of CT and NG collected from the approved anatomical sites listed above.